Sshimaninja/Freqtrade_Public/README.md

 ## notes:

+- FGI.py will give you a simple daily indicator that takes data from the maintainers of the actual FGI.

+- FGITest.py will give you the backtestable FGI indicator which uses all the stored data for testing.

 In order to use this, you must manually download historical FGI data for the db.

 This indicator is backtest-friendly.